Disney’s Magic Kingdom Brings Out 13 New Creepy Desserts For The Holiday

 Jack isn’t the only Nightmare Before Christmas character making their way into Halloween time snacks at the Magic Kingdom.
 Oogie Boogie, the baddie from the film, has inspired a meringue dessert complete with gummy worms stuffed into a tiny container complete with red gelatin.
 Oogie Boogie will be served from Gaston’s Tavern.

 Another character from the classic Halloween meets Christmas movie is Jack’s ghostly canine friend, Zero.
-To be served from Sleepy Hollow, this ghost pup inspired sundae comes with two pumpkin waffles, sprinkles, and caramel drizzle.
+To be served from Sleepy Hollow, this ghost pup-inspired sundae comes with two pumpkin waffles, sprinkles, and caramel drizzle.
 This particular treat will not be available until the first of October.
 One other artisanal snack that will not be available until the first of October is the “dirt cup” filled with gummy worms.
 The dirt in question is actually chocolate pudding, topped off with crumbled chocolate cake pieces.
 This spooky, sugar-filled delight is slated to come with a chocolate tombstone topper, and will be sold at Pecos Bill Tall Table Inn and Cafe.

 For those who love Sleeping Beauty, the villain, Maleficent, has inspired a black waffle cone that is sure to garner some interest.
 Green ice cream, blue sprinkles — not pink — are joined by two chocolate horns to complete this cone.
 Another villain inspired confection will be the not-so-poison apple cupcake, coming from Snow White.
 It’s a spiced apple cupcake that has pecan crunch and buttercream all over it — and yes, it looks like an apple.
 The cupcake will be available at the Main Street Bakery.

-A classically designed Mickey Mouse shaped treat, the Halloween Cinnamon Roll, will also be sold at the Main Street Bakery throughout the Halloween season.
+A classically designed Mickey Mouse-shaped treat, the Halloween Cinnamon Roll, will also be sold at the Main Street Bakery throughout the Halloween season.
 This sweet snack will be covered in orange drizzle with a chocolate spider web as the centerpiece.
 Mickey Mouse will also be featured for the pumpkin cheesecake dessert, also served at the Main Street Bakery.

 If you don’t have a sweet tooth, Cosmic Ray’s Starlight Cafe will be serving up a Muenster Smash burger.
 The burger is topped off with muenster cheese, tater tots, and sriracha aioli.